KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 ### MMG

 [MMG](https://www.mmgtools.org/) is an open source software for simplicial remeshing.
 It provides 3 applications and 4 libraries.
-Informations for installing MMG can be found in the [Kratos wiki](https://github.com/KratosMultiphysics/Kratos/wiki/%5BUtilities%5D-MMG-Process).
+Instructions for installing MMG can be found in the [Kratos wiki](https://github.com/KratosMultiphysics/Kratos/wiki/%5BUtilities%5D-MMG-Process).

 ### PyCOMPSs